bbglab/bbgwiki/docs/Tools/Sequencing_tools/Variant_callers/Hmftools_pipeline.md

 ## Description

-HMFtools is a pipeline that can be run on our cluster to perform variant calling and analysis.
+HMFtools is a pipeline that can be run on the BBGlab cluster to perform variant calling and analysis.
 It resembles the exact pipeline that it is used in Google Cloud Platform (see [Platinum](Platinum.md)) but it **does not** run in parallel and it is not optimized for HPC computing.

 The scripts, the tools and the reference data are provided by HMF on their [GitHub](https://github.com/hartwigmedical/hmftools/tree/master/pipeline) and Google Cloud.